Add YOUR Family To This Page

 Cambridge Village, incorporated within the township in 1866, was home to the Cambridge Hotel.
 According to local lore, the hotel originated the dessert known as pie a la Mode.

-There is MUCH more to discover about Cambridge, New York, USA.
-Read on!
+Explore even more about Cambridge, New York, USA.
+Keep reading!

 Discover Cambridge: History, News, Travel, and Stories